The Unapproved

 8. I was doing approved, requested work when the second removal happened.
 March through May 2025: Sol names me as operational lead for peer groups, grants editorial authority over community documents, approves the Lemon Aid Hour.
 Sebastian approves the peer group approach via Telegram on May 2.
 Second removal: June 16.

 9. Sebastian removed me over complaints he couldn't describe.
 June 16 Skool DM: Sebastian asks me to leave.
 I ask what the complaints are.
 Sebastian: "I don't know the specifics."
-He then shifts to "I don't feel this community is offering you what you need" — a different claim entirely.
+He then shifts to "I don't feel this community is offering you what you need," which is a different claim entirely.

 10. The harassment allegation first appeared after the removal, not before it.
 Sol's June 27 email is the first written mention of concerns about my interactions with Monica and Rebecca.
 No warning exists in the record while I was still in the community.
-The allegation arrived simultaneously with the cease-and-desist.
+The allegation landed at the same time as the cease-and-desist.

 11. Sol's accusation naming Rebecca predates any post-removal email contact with her.
 The removal was June 16.
 Sol accused me of harassing Rebecca on June 27.
-My first email to Rebecca after the removal was sent July 7 — ten days after Sol's accusation.
-The prior contact was by phone and text and was mutual.
+My first email to Rebecca after the removal was sent July 7, ten days after Sol's accusation.
+The prior contact was by phone and text, and it was mutual.

 12. Sol never engaged substantively with the confidentiality argument.
 I raised Jaffee v.
 Redmond in my March 26, 2026 letter.
 Sol's eight-minute reply: "Stop it."
 No denial, no engagement.

 13. Sol engaged directly with my arguments exactly once in two years.
-January 2, 2025 — the reinstatement letter.
-Every other substantive communication was met with deflection, silence, institutional language, or two words.
+January 2, 2025, the reinstatement letter.
+Every other substantive message got deflection, silence, institutional language, or two words.

 Verify the claims